-Assessment Procedure Guidance
+Guidance for Profile Authors Drafting Statistical Assumption and Composite Performance Assessment Procedures

 This document provides guidance on drafting assessment procedures to test the conformance of an actor to statistical assumptions underlying the Claim, and assessment procedures to test the composite performance of a site (e.g. to compare against the performance described in the Claim itself).
+Assessing composite performance is central to achieving Stage 4 (Claim Confirmed) and Stage 5 (Clinically Confirmed), but it may or may not be part of general site conformance to a given Profile.

 Profile Claims usually involve underlying statistical assumptions.
 For example, the claim may assume that the wCV (within-subject coefficient of variation) of a given measurement by an Actor is 10%.
 If an Actor's performance does not meet that assumption, it can invalidate the Claim even if the Actor satisfies all the other procedural requirements in the Profile.
 So it is important that the Profile include requirements to test the conformance of Actors to those statistical assumptions.